 This phase concentrates on all people who are at risk - that is, those who live in a low-lying or flood prone area; and those who live in a manufactured home (mobile home, RV, etc.).
-If you live in these kinds of conditions, you will be considered at risk whether your home is inside or outside a levee protected area.
+If you live in these kinds of conditions, you will be considered at-risk whether your home is inside or outside a levee protected area.
+Individuals who require additional medical attention or lack transportation are also considered at-risk.